Cognoscan/fog-pack/schema.md

 Validation fails if the value is not the correct type of floating-point value or does not meet all of the optional requirements.

+#### Examples

-As an example, say we want to accept any float64 value that isn't NaN or +/- infinity.
+Say we want to accept any float64 value that isn't NaN or +/- infinity.
 The validator could be:

 ```json
 {